Skip to content

-First things first: This is not a software repository.
-Visitors will only find information —brief reviews— about the programs listed in here, intended to give them a general idea of how these applications work and their basic capabilities.
-Screenshots accompany most of the titles too, so readers can preview the interfaces before installing.
-Some of the pictures were taken years ago on previous operating systems I no longer keep around, so they may look different on recent versions.
-If interested in downloading and trying these generators, there are links to their respective web pages.
+First things first: This is not a software repository, but a software directory for freeware fractal generators.
+Visitors will only find brief reviews intended to give them a general idea of how these applications work and their basic capabilities.
+Screenshots accompany most of the titles, so they can preview the interfaces before installation.
+I took some of those screen captures years ago on older operating systems (which I no longer keep around), so the programs may look different in recent machines.
+If you wish to download and try any of these generators, there are links to their respective web pages.

-These applications are freeware.
-That doesn’t mean they are public domain… unless their authors explicitly state so.
+As I said, these applications are freeware.
+That doesn’t mean they are in the public domain… unless their authors explicitly state so.
 In any case, they retain all rights to their products.

-The list does not include shareware or other types of distributions; I have included those in the Software section of Fractal.nfo instead.
+The list does not include shareware or other types of distributions; I moved those to the Software section of Fractal.nfo.

-Linux users can try running Windows-based software using Wine or other similar program loaders.
-Users of Mac with Intel processors can try Apple’s Boot Camp to install a working copy of Windows to run Windows generators, while users with M-series chips can do so with a suitable virtual machine (VM).
+Linux users can try to run Windows-based software using Wine or other similar program loaders.
+Users of Mac with Intel processors can try Apple’s Boot Camp to install Windows to run Windows generators, while users with M-series chips can use a suitable virtual machine (VM).
 The same applies to Windows users wanting to try non-Windows apps.
-But BEWARE: These suggestions are FOR EXPERTS ONLY.
-I don’t guarantee the programs will execute without problems or even to load at all.
-So do it at your own risk.
-Do not attempt these suggestions if you don’t know what you are doing, if you’ve never tried those programs before, or if in doubt.
-I won’t be responsible if you get into trouble.
+But beware: These suggestions are for experts only.
+I cannot guarantee that the programs will run without issues, or even to load at all.
+So do this at your own risk.
+Do not attempt these suggestions if you don’t know what you are doing, if you’ve never tried those programs before, or if in doubt (if you lack experience basically).
+I’m not responsible if you get into trouble.

-The list includes fractal generators, fractal music software and some utilities.
-It is organized in alphabetical order, not in order of preference.
-If visitors decide to download any of these applications, follow the links to their respective web pages.
-That will usually lead to information, screenshots, sample images, parameter files, and tutorials on how they work.
-If there is no url —possibly because a website doesn’t exist anymore or has been offline for some time— try to contact its author via e-mail (if you so desire).
+The list includes fractal generators, fractal music software, and some utilities, organized alphabetically.
+If you choose to download any of these applications, follow the links to their respective web pages.
+That will usually lead to information, screenshots, sample images, parameter files, and tutorials on how it works.
+If there is no URL —either because the website no longer exists or has been offline for some time— try to contact its author via e-mail (if desired).

-There’s a myriad of other fractal generators and related applications out there —already known or waiting to be known—, from the archaic QBASIC app (nowadays usually public domain) to the ultimate GUI multimedia shareware or commercial ensemble, from the oldest/earliest experimentations to the “under development” ones, not to mention those bundled with graphics editor packages or as stand-alone plug-in extras (one of which is also included in this list).
-It’s simply difficult to list them all, and pretty impossible to keep a directory like this updated… at least for a single person with an ever decreasing amount of free time like me.
-So, don’t forget to try your favorite search engine with terms such as “fractal” and “software” to find a lot more.
+There are more fractal generators and related applications out there —already known or waiting to be discovered— from the archaic QBASIC app (now often in the public domain) to advanced GUI multimedia shareware or commercial suites, from the earliest experimental tools to the “under development” ones, not to mention those bundled with graphics editor packages or as stand-alone plug-in extras (one of which I’m also including in this list).
+It’s simply difficult to list them all, and nearly impossible to keep a directory like this up to date… at least for a single person with an ever-decreasing amount of free time like me.
+So don’t forget to use your favorite search engine with terms like “fractal” and “software” to find many more.

-Very important: this site focuses on the artistic side of fractals, not on their mathematical study, so these applications are primarily intended for picture or music creation, not for analyzing fractals as mathematical models or for in-depth experimentation (though most of them could do that in any event).
-As previously mentioned, software predating the year 2000, or that is no longer supported by its author(s), or that has no web page (thus no longer available by direct means) have been deleted from this list or moved to the Outdated and Legacy pages.
+Very important: this site focuses on the artistic side of fractals, not on their mathematical study.
+Therefore, these applications are primarily intended for creating pictures or music, not for analyzing fractals as mathematical models or conducting in-depth experimentation (though many of them could be used that way regardless).

-A special note for programmers: some of these generators are open source, or its code is available from their authors’ websites or by request.
+A special note for programmers: some of these generators are open source, or their code is available via their authors’ websites or upon request.
 Look for such indications in the reviews.

 Contents